 Well, I will try seeing it tonight again.
 I wonder if she will be romantic enough to join me?
 I’ll let you know.

-Here is a composite picture from SkyAndTelescope.com that shows how it changes over time from less than a year ago.
-And there is an excellent picture of how it will look for the next 30 years on Wikipedia at Saturn’s rings, 2001-2029
+There is an excellent picture of how it will look for the next 30 years on Wikipedia at Saturn’s rings, 2001-2029.
+Here is a reduced version: